Ksam1492/cybersecurity-portfolio/reports/README.md

 - Showcase hands-on work from cybersecurity courses
 - Demonstrate report writing, assessment, and analysis skills
 - Serve as a knowledge base for future home lab projects

-- Add reports folder with README for past class docs